 The following information is about Growing Pudina In Pots.

-Mint is a perennial plant with a tiny purple, pink or white flowers.
+Mint is a perennial plant with tiny purple, pink or white flowers.
 Mint leaves have a fresh, sweet, aromatic taste.
 These high aromatic herbal plants are rarely annual.
-The mint plants have opposite pairs of leaves, mint leaves are oblong to lanceolate, they are sometime downy with margins.
-Mint leaves are in dark green, gray green to purple, blue and some varieties have a pale yellow color.
-Mint plants have a square stem, the mint family plants can be identified by its stem shape.
-The stems of the plants have pungent scent.
-Mint is a fastest growing aromatic herbal plant from the Mentha genus group.
+The mint plants have opposite pairs of leaves, mint leaves are oblong to lanceolate, they are sometimes downy with margins.
+Mint leaves are in dark green, gray-green to purple, blue and some varieties have a pale yellow color.
+Mint plants have a square stem, the mint family plants can be identified by their stem shape.
+The stems of the plants have a pungent scent.
+Mint is the fastest-growing aromatic herbal plant from the Mentha genus group.

 These plants spread widely underground and these plants are erect, square with branched stems.